Jahnissi1/SnakeGame/README.md

-# SnakeGame
+# Snake Game on Raspberry Pi with Sense Controller

+## Description
- Snake Game on Raspberry Pi with Sense Controller A snake game built on Raspberry Pi using a sense controller for real-time input.
-The project features optimized graphical rendering via framebuffer and efficient CPU-GPU communication through the mailbox protocol, delivering smooth gameplay with low-latency controls.
+A snake game developed for Raspberry Pi, utilizing a sense controller for real-time player input.
+The project features optimized graphical rendering and low-level hardware communication to deliver smooth gameplay with responsive controls.

+## Technologies Used
+- C
+- Framebuffer (for graphics rendering)
+- Mailbox (for CPU-GPU communication)
+- Sense Controller (for real-time input)

+## Features
+- Real-time gameplay control using a sense controller.
+- Optimized graphical rendering through framebuffer, enhancing visual performance.
+- Efficient CPU-GPU communication using mailbox protocol for low-latency graphics.
+- Collision detection, level transitions, and obstacle handling for dynamic gameplay.